So, you know you want to be a freelance blogger.

-Jorden Roper is a fuchsia-haired freelance blogger, writer and the founder of Writing Revolt, where she writes no-BS advice for freelance writers and bloggers.
-Get your free copy of How to Turn Your Freelance Writer Website into a Client-Generating Machine today!
+Jorden Roper is a fuchsia-haired freelance blogger, writer and the founder of Creative Revolt, where she writes no-BS advice for freelance writers and bloggers.
+Read her blog post How to Turn Your Freelance Writer Website into a Client-Generating Machine!

 “I landed my first freelance blogging client using the ProBlogger Job Board.